r-grandorder/tri-hermes/en/pages/prologue.md

 Which is yet another reason why we should beat a temporary retreat.
 We can call the Mage's Association for help, gather intel on who we're up against, and&ndash;

 **F：P.A.
 System</b>
 ...Uh...S-somebody!
-Anybody...!</span>
+Anybody...!

 **F：P.A.
 System</b>
-If anyone's hearing this, please, answer me!Anybody at all!</span>
+If anyone's hearing this, please, answer me!Anybody at all!

 ---